aminh0/18624_S25_Tinytapeout/README.md

 ## Description

 This project implements a small Out-of-Order (OoO) CPU capable of issuing, executing, and committing instructions using a modern pipeline structure.
-It supports basic ALU operations (ADD, SUB, AND, OR, XOR), memory load/store operations (LD, STR), and HALT.
+It supports basic ALU operations (ADD, SUB, AND, OR, XOR), memory load operations, and HALT.

 The processor consists of: